FAQs

 -

-We are looking for students who seek out opportunities for intellectual growth, and who have a track record for connecting with individuals whose views and experiences differ from their own.
+We are looking for students who seek out opportunities for intellectual growth, and who have a track record of formal or informal leadership on campus.

 We do NOT look at grades and transcripts when selecting Bridge Builders.